Culture and traditions shown in new RAM exhibit

-RACINE — "Cultural Reflections," an art show that will showcase the work of 87 artists who use a variety of media to explore the aspects of their culture, heritage, family traditions or way of life, will be on exhibit June 15-Aug.
+RACINE — “Cultural Reflections,” an art show showcasing the work of 87 artists who use a variety of media to explore aspects of their culture, heritage, family traditions or way of life, will be on exhibit June 15 through Aug.
 13 at the Racine Art Museum, 441 Main St.

 People are also reading…